 - Adequate water pressure and testing of both hot and cold water

 - Water heater in working order and up to local code

 - Attic with vents, no damage, no exposed or frayed wires, no sunlight beaming through

 - Crawlspaces with no signs of standing water or defects related to the building’s foundation

 - No chipping, peeling or flaking paint on homes built before 1978 for danger of lead-based paint

 - No defective paint or bare wood for homes built after 1978

-- Active termite infections must be addressed and cured
+- Active termite infections addressed and cured

 - No dangling wires from missing fixtures